e-300/Tailscale-MCP-Remote-Ops-Agent/README.md

 1. **Command whitelisting** – Only pre-approved commands can run.
 2. **Parameter sanitization** – All inputs are sanitized to prevent injection.
 3. **Tailscale encryption** – All traffic between machines is encrypted at the network layer.
-4. **SSH key auth only** – Password authentication is not supported.
-5. **No shell access** – Commands run in isolation, not interactive shells.
+4. **No shell access** – Commands run in isolation, not interactive shells.

 ### Adding custom commands